foopod/blog-5.0/posts/2018-05-23-leading-lines.md

 The idea is that you create your composition so that elements flow on from each other and draw the observers eyes into the scene.

-{% image "./img/2018-05-23-1.jpg", "A path weaving through a forest, trees either side and a clearing in the distance"%}
+{% image "./img/2018-05-23-1.jpg", "A path weaving through a forest, trees either side and a clearing in the distance", "70vw" %}

 In the example above you can see how the path curves into the distance.
 It brings attention to the clearing.

-{% image "./img/2018-05-23-2.jpg", "A tunnel underneath a bridge that gets smaller and smaller as it goes toward the centre of the frame"%}
+{% image "./img/2018-05-23-2.jpg", "A tunnel underneath a bridge that gets smaller and smaller as it goes toward the centre of the frame", "70vw" %}